My name is Rick

 I imagine you will find my story quite interesting.

-I dedicate my book to people for whom 'Faith' does not come
+Oddly enough, I have appreciate those people for whom 'Faith' does not come

 easily.
 I am one of those people, by the way.
 In fact, I think skeptics will enjoy my story.

 They may not necessarily agree with my conclusions, but they

 will no doubt appreciate that at least I have offered legitimate

 reasons to explain why I reached the conclusions I did.

 events of my story will certainly raise an eyebrow.

 This is the true story of a young man riddled with problems,